-Stopped out again?
+Stopped out of your futures trade again?

 To me, nothing is more frustrating than this scenario and for that reason; I’m going to show you how to avoid this “stop running” in your trading.

-The solution: use options instead of stops…
+The solution: use futures options instead of stop orders…

 By purchasing a protective futures option, you can gain a few advantages over using a futures stop loss order.

 First, let me explain the mechanics and set-up of using futures options instead of stop loss orders…

 We first identify a trade.
 For this example, we’ll use a Corn futures contract.
 As you can see in the Corn futures chart below, prices have been trending upwards.
 Based upon my technical and fundamental analysis, I decide the Buy a Corn futures contract @ 368 1/4.

 Now that I’m short the market, I need to protect the position.
 Normally, most traders would now place a buy stop somewhere below a support level or at a predefined dollar amount.
 For this example, we’ll use a sell stop at 353 3/4, (at a close support level) which would equate to risking $725.
 However, I’m not going to use a futures stop loss order for this trade, I’m going to buy a futures Put option instead to protect this trade.

 With Corn futures trading at 368 1/4, I’m going to buy the closest ‘out of the money’ Put option, in this case, a 365 Put.
 This futures option Put is currently trading at 10 cents or $500.00 (corn futures & options equate to $50 per cent).
 I also have to add in the difference between my futures entry price and the futures option strike price: 365 Put – 368 1/4 = 3 ¼ cents or $162.50.
 This gives me a total maximum risk on this trade of $662.50 ($500.00 + $162.50).
 No matter what happens, I cannot lose more than this amount (plus commissions and trade fees).